sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

 ## The Importance of Rolling Back

-We must always make sure that when exceptions are throw, we do not create any unintended side effects.
+We must always make sure that when exceptions are thrown, we do not create any unintended side effects.

-Consider the following snippet of a class called `VoteTally` and specifically the function `addVotesFromPrecinct`
+Consider the following snippet of a class called `VoteTally` and specifically the function `addVotesFromPrecinct`:

 ```java
 public class VoteTally {